 Virtual, or temporary, credit or debit cards are a great way to add an extra layer of security to your online transactions.
 Select credit card providers can issue temporary card numbers forked off your existing card.
 These can then be used for specific or one-off purchases.

 19. Research physical addresses and phone numbers

-Where possible, look for whether or not a business has verifiable addresses or phone numbers listed on their websites.
+Where possible, look for whether or not a business has verifiable addresses or phone numbers listed on its websites.
 An easy way to check whether an address is real is to research it on Google Maps.
-To be fair, it is worth noting that larger online platforms like Amazon also accommodate third party resellers and any disputes that may arise will be handled by Amazon.
+To be fair, it is worth noting that larger online platforms like Amazon also accommodate third-party resellers and any disputes that may arise will be handled by Amazon.

 20. Read the Terms and Conditions

 Always remember to read the terms and conditions for anything that you buy online.
 For example, make sure that a retailer is legitimate before purchasing gift cards.
 This can help to ensure that your recipient can access and use the card without any unnecessary barriers.

 In addition to the possibility of being tracked or monitored, online shopping also carries several risks that can catch unsuspecting shoppers.
 Identity theft is perhaps one of the most common issues with unsecure sites allowing for the interception and theft of your personal details.

 This can involve anything from hackers stealing customer personal and payment information, to phishing emails designed to obtain your personal information.
 Once your details have been compromised, it will make impersonating you much easier online.
 Keep an eye on your statements and email notifications for any unusual purchases that may have been made in your name.

 If an online store is breached, personal and financial information for every customer could be compromised and sold online.
 This could possibly then lead to credit card theft or identity theft.

 Take care to ensure that you use official apps developed by online retailers.
 To determine if an app is authentic, make sure you download it from a link provided on a retailer’s official website or check reviews on Google Play or on the Apple App Store.